pyapp-kit/pydantic-compat/README.md

 environment, pinning to a specific version of pydantic is not always an option (as it limits the ability to co-exist with other libraries).

-This package provides compatibility mixins and function adaptors for pydantic v1-v2 cross compatibility.
+This package provides (unofficial) compatibility mixins and function adaptors for pydantic v1-v2 cross compatibility.
 It allows you to use either v1 or v2 API names, regardless of the pydantic version installed.
 (Prefer using v2 names when possible)